Human Evolution - From Fossils to Ancient and Modern Genomes (Virtual Conference)

 Virtual from Wellcome Genome Campus, UK

-The conference aims at bringing together population and evolutionary geneticists, archaeologists, linguists, palaeontologists, primatologists and medical geneticists to discuss advances in the field of human evolution.
+This online event is aimed at archaeologists, population and evolutionary geneticists, archaeologists, linguists, palaeontologists, primatologists and medical geneticists with an interest in human evolution.

 The conference will run from Tuesday, 02 November until Thursday, 04 November 2021.
 Sessions will start at 13:00 GMT and finish at approximately 18:00 GMT each day.
 See the time where you are here.